 About the project

 The Vancouver Fraser Port Authority owns two properties on the Main Arm of the Fraser River that are currently leased to Wallenius Wilhelmsen Solutions (WWS) and which are utilized for the import of automobiles that are manufactured overseas.
 These terminals are the Annacis Auto Terminal (AAT) located on the north bank of the Fraser River at the upstream end of Annacis Island, and the Richmond Terminal (RT) located on the north bank of the Fraser River upstream of the George Massey Tunnel.

-The following improvements are proposed:
+The following improvements are planned:

 - Enhancement of the existing rail capacity through the extension of existing track sidings and the addition of new track sidings to increase the rate of vehicle imports